LIVVkit/LIVVkit/docs/vv-intro.rst

     :align: center
     :alt: LIVVkit

-This page provides a brief introduction to verification and validation (V&V) for scientific models, mostly to solidify the terminology we'll be using.
+This page provides a brief introduction to verification and validation (V&V) for scientific models -- mostly to solidify the terminology we'll be using.
 We highly recommend reading our open access publication in `JAMES
 <http://agupubs.onlinelibrary.wiley.com/hub/journal/10.1002/(ISSN)1942-2466/>`__ for a detailed
 discussion of V&V and its application in LIVVkit [Kennedy2017]_.
 For a very in depth discussion